Grapes

 Food pairing

-• Semi-sweet: excellent with fruit desserts, chocolate, or soft blue cheeses
+• Semi-sweet: excellent with fruit-based desserts, dark chocolate, or soft blue cheeses

-• Dry: pairs well with duck, pork, or spiced lamb dishes
+• Dry: pairs well with duck, pork, or gently spiced lamb dishes

-• Also ideal as a digestif-style wine, served lightly chilled at 14-6 °C
+• Also well suited as a digestif-style wine, served lightly chilled around 14-16 °C

-• Its balance of aroma and freshness makes it a standout choice for special occasions or slow, elegant sipping
+• Its elegance and rarity make it ideal for special occasions or slow, contemplative drinking

 Winemaking notes

-Most producers avoid oak aging to protect fragrance, instead maturing wines in inert vessels or qvevri.
-Some experiment with partial skin contact for subtle tannin and spice.
-Every bottle is the result of meticulous handwork - from harvest to fermentation management.
+Most producers avoid oak to protect the grape's aromatic purity, favoring inert vessels or qvevri instead.
+Limited skin contact may be used for subtle structure, but every bottle remains the result of meticulous handwork from harvest to bottling.

 Key producers

-Authentic Usakhelauri wines come from small, often family-run estates in Lechkhumi, including Usakhelauri Vineyards, Tchrebalo Winery, Lagvinari, and Teliani Valley's Limited Reserve series.
-Production quantities are typically counted in hundreds, not thousands, of bottles per year.
+Authentic Usakhelauri comes from a handful of small, often family-run estates in Lechkhumi, including Usakhelauri Vineyards, Tchrebalo Winery, Lagvinari, and Teliani Valley's Limited Reserve releases.
+Annual production is typically measured in hundreds, not thousands, of bottles.

 Summary

-Usakhelauri (უსახელაური) is the pinnacle of Georgian elegance - a mountain-born grape yielding naturally sweet wines of grace, perfume, and rarity.
-Its name may mean “nameless,” but its reputation stands unmatched: the embodiment of Georgian craftsmanship, terroir, and the beauty of small-scale viticulture carried on through generations.
+Usakhelauri (უსახელაური) represents the peak of Georgian wine elegance - a mountain-grown grape yielding naturally sweet wines of grace, perfume, and rarity.
+Though its name means “nameless,” its reputation is unmistakable, standing as a testament to Georgia's terroir, craftsmanship, and the beauty of small-scale viticulture.

 Usakhelauri wines